E01N/Battleship-in-Python/README.md

 This version of the game is single player.

-A 10 X 10 grid is generated along with 5 ships that can be either 3 or 5 spaces long randomly placeed on the grid.
+A 10 X 10 grid is generated along with 5 ships that can be between 3 and 5 spaces long randomly placed on the grid.

 Guesses are made by imputting any letter (A-J) and number (0-9).

-The user's guesses are shown as '#' for a miss and 'X' for a hit.
+The user's guesses are shown as `#` for a miss and `X` for a hit.

 The user has 50 bullets to try and sink all of the 5 ships.